Justintime50/linguist-breakdown/README.md

 ## Usage

-Change the username in the script and then run:
+Change the username in the script and run the following.
+Enter your password/token when prompted:

 ```bash
 python linguist.py